LaserWeb/deprecated-LaserWeb3/README.md

 ## What's new / planned for LaserWeb 3

-* A ground up rewrite of the serial comms layer
+* A ground up rewrite of the serial comms layer (In progress:  Smoothieware support is done, Marlin support is available for testing and further development, and Grbl support needs to be written next)
 * A new tabbed multilayer CAM system that allows you to load dxfs, svgs, stls and rasters into the SAME job!
+(Implemented, needs testing)
-* A cnew costing estimate module - for those of you who make money out of your lasers - should help you qoute just a little more accurate
+* A new costing estimate module - for those of you who make money out of your lasers - should help you qoute just a little more accurate (Already implemented)
-* Smoothieware Ethernet support
+* Smoothieware Ethernet support (nearly done)
-*
+* Rotary Axis Support (planned)

 ![Screenshot](https://raw.githubusercontent.com/openhardwarecoza/LaserWeb3/master/screenshot.png)